 A bold, almost painterly abstraction defines the Banshee Rug.
 We are reminded of 1950s paintings by Abstract Expressionists such as Mark Rothko and Clyfford Still.

 The irregular, vertical striations of Rain fabric, shown here in Ivory/Gray resemble the natural grooves of wood grain or of rivulets of water, as the name suggests, flowing down a windowpane.
-Explore options in drapes and custom upholstered furniture.
+Explore options in custom drapes and custom upholstered furniture.

 Solid Jewel Colors,